JanBeh/neumond/README.md

     environment, a fiber waiting for reading from or writing to that file desciptor will be woken up.

-A handle `h` returned by some functions of this module may also be passed to `waitio.select` by calling `waitio.select(..., "handle", h, ...)`.
+A handle `h` returned by some functions of this module (as well as the first return value of `sync.notify`) may also be passed to `waitio.select` by calling `waitio.select(..., "handle", h, ...)`.
 When this call returns, `h.ready` indicates if the corresponding event occurred, and `h.ready` must also be reset to `false` when wanting to reuse the handle to wait for the next event (e.g. another occurrence of the same signal or the next interval tick).

 The following convenience functions are provided: